The article tells you everything you need to know about pH measurement, what the pH of a solution means, and what the pH scale is.

-Now we end our lively session with a discussion on whether we should use analog or digital sensors.
+Now we end our session with a discussion on whether we should use pH meters with analog or digital sensors.

 Digital sensors offer multi-signal processing and improved reliability, though.

-Selecting a device to measure the pH of your process requires careful study of the conditions of the process and the quality of the product.
-Generally we look for reliability, accuracy and reproducibility when choosing a meter.
+Selecting a pH meter for your process requires careful study of the conditions of the process and the quality of the product.
+Generally, we look for reliability, accuracy, and reproducibility when choosing a pH meter.
 However, the right choice always depends on the user’s needs and resources.